 Before Covid-19, the medical community traditionally moved slowly when it came to adopting new technologies to help streamline the patient experience.
 Fast forward to the midst of the pandemic – suddenly the demand for critical innovations in the healthcare industry was a necessity.
 From telemedicine and health record automation to contactless patient intake systems and vaccine distribution, these innovations have revolutionized and enhanced the patient journey when it was needed the most.
+It is truly a new era of healthcare.

 Rush to vaccinations